HEnquist/pycamilladsp-plot/README.md

 CamillaValidator also has `validate_yamlstring` which is used for a config supplied as a yaml string.
 There is also `validate_config` for configs that have already been parsed into a python object.

-# TODO for v2.0
+# TODO
-- handle gain scale in gain filter and mixer
+- pipeline view: leave out bypassed blocks
-- handle optionals in delay
+- pipeline view: indicate muted channels in mixers
-- add processors with compressor